 b.
 They said: “Never man spake like this man,” John 7:46.
 Earlier in the feast,

 c.
 John wrote: “Now about the midst of the feast Jesus went up into the temple, and taught.
 And the Jews marveled, saying, How knoweth this man letters, having never learned?”
 John 7:14-15.
-He never attended their school of theology nor sat at the feet of the learned Doctors of the Law of His day.
-Like, Saul did at “the feet of Gamaliel,” Acts 22:3; Acts 5:34-40.
+He never attended their school of theology nor sat at the feet of the learned Doctors of the Law of His day as Saul did at “the feet of Gamaliel,” Acts 22:3; Acts 5:34-40.

 d.
 John recited: “And (Jesus) said, My doctrine is not mine, but His that sent me.
-If any man does His will, he shall know of the doctrine, whether it be of God or I speak of myself.
+If any man does His will, he shall know of the doctrine, whether of God or I speak of myself.
 He that speaketh of himself seeketh his glory: but he that seeketh the glory that sent him, the same is true, and no unrighteousness is in him," John 7:16-18.
 I could understand the scribes' inferiority in their teaching to Jesus.
 Matthew wrote,

 e.
 In His Sermon on the Mount.
 "And it came to pass when Jesus had ended these sayings; the people were astonished at His doctrine: For he taught them as one having authority, and not as the scribes,” Matthew 7:27-28.
 The Master had commanding delivery skills and practical applications in His teaching of the kingdom of God to the people.
 Matthew concluded that He spoke with authority and not like the scribes.
 John continued with,

 3. The Pharisee's insults.
 “Then answered the Pharisees to them (the officers), Are you deceived?
 Have any of the rulers or the Pharisees believed in Him?
 But these people who knoweth not the Law is cursed,” John 7:47-49.
-The Pharisees had already agreed to put out of the synagogue anyone that would confess Jesus to be the Messiah.
+The Pharisees had already agreed to put out of the synagogue anyone who would confess Jesus to be the Messiah.
 John wrote elsewhere,

 a.
 The blind man’s parents: "These words spake his parents because they feared the Jews: for the Jews had agreed already, that if any man did confess that he was Christ, He should be put out of the synagogue.
 Therefore, said his parents, He is of age; ask him,” John 9:22-23.